GeraldAden/check-register/README.md

 - Push containers to DockerHub and try running on another machine
 - Get containers running in Linode
 - More design on UI
+- Move environent variables (database and api) from build to compose.
+- Build and deploy to Linode via GitHub Actions